eomahony/Numberjack/README.md

     tar zxf soplex-1.7.1.tgz
     ```

-3. Set an environment variable ZIBPATH to the scipoptsuite directory, for example:
+3. Set an environment variable ZIBPATH to the scipoptsuite directory, for
+   example:

     ```bash
     export ZIBPATH=path_to/scipoptsuite-3.0.1
     ```

 4. Move the folder `available_interfaces/scip` to `solvers/scip`.

+5. Run `make` from the Numberjack directory.

 ### Osi Solvers
 Some of the solvers cannot be included in the source tree.